 Eating healthfully and exercising regularly

 We understand that diabetic eye disease can be worrisome and confusing.
-Our team of diabetic eye disease experts around the Birmingham area are dedicated to educating you about treatment options and creating a plan to manage your vision.
-The most important thing you can do for your eye health is schedule yearly eye exams.
+Our team of diabetic eye disease experts in Birmingham and Troy is dedicated to educating you about treatment options and creating a plan to manage your vision.
+The most important thing you can do for your eye health is to schedule yearly diabetic eye exams.